-ACGME accredited: The Colorado Palliative Medicine Fellowship Program provides comprehensive palliative care education and clinical experiences for physicians seeking to specialize in hospice and palliative medicine.
-The primary fellowship curriculum consists of a one year, clinically focused experience, with an optional second year of mentored research training for those interested in an academic medical career.
+The Colorado Hospice and Palliative Medicine Fellowship Program provides comprehensive palliative care education and clinical experiences for physicians seeking to specialize in hospice and palliative medicine.
+The FELLOWSHIP CURRICULUM consists of a one year, clinically focused experience.

 Goals and Objectives